shinokada/vimnotes/notes/Twitvim.md

 ## Usage:

+Start vim and use :FriendsTwitter or the shortcut `,tf` as above to start TwitVim.

     :PosttoTwitter # This command will prompt you for a message to send to Twitter.
     :CPosttoTwitter # This command posts the current line in the current buffer to Twitter.
     :BPosttoTwitter # This command posts the current buffer to Twitter.